kryvyifedir/score-hub/docs/CONTRIBUTION.md

 9. Do necessary changes and test them on your Scratch Org
 10. Commit your changes with a clear and descriptive commit message.
 11. Push your changes to your forked repository.
-12. Submit a pull request (PR) to the main repository.
+12. Submit a pull request (PR) to the dev repository.
 Use Closes keywoard to mark the issue that you've created in the step 1